VermiIIi0n/VermilsMagicPocket/Python/README.md

 - `fridge`: Make things immutable and hashable.
   - `FrozenDict`: A dict that is immutable and hashable.
   - `FrozenList`: A list that is immutable and hashable.
-Basically a tuple but can be compared with lists.
+Basically, a tuple but can be compared with lists.
-  - `freeze`: Recursively freeze a object.
+  - `freeze`: Recursively freeze an object.
 - `StrChain`: A simple way to create strings.
 Extremely useful.
 - `ObjDict`: A dict that can be accessed like an object.